 Media Compatibility

 Pay close attention to what print media a printer supports when selecting a model.
-Most consumer inkjets, for example, can only handle lightweight-to-medium weight paper stocks between 60-120 gsm.
+Most consumer inkjets can only handle lightweight-to-medium weight paper stocks between 60-120 gsm.

 Specialty board game card paper, by comparison, starts around 250 gsm.
 So you’ll want to choose a printer specifically capable of handling these thicker paper weights without jamming.